Cortes of Aragon: Current Cortes

 The modern Cortes were established in 1983 under Article 12 of the Statute of Autonomy for Aragon.
 This statute also sets out the functions of the Aragonese assembly in Article 16 and these include the election of the President of Aragon, approving the actions and legislation of the President, creating legislation, amending the Constitution of Aragon and supervising any relevant planning or economic projects.
 It must monitor borrowing and spending and appoint an Auditor General for Aragon.
 Additionally the legislature must elect the appropriate number of Senators to serve in the Spanish Senate.

-Party strength (1983-present)
+Party strength

 Below is a summary of election results from the first Cortes election to the present.
 The largest party after each election is denoted in bold.